 - the relief of poverty;

 - the advancement of education;

 - the advancement of religion;

 - the advancement of any other purposes beneficial to the community; and

 - the advancement of any other purposes that are charitable under the law of New Zealand.

-The Trust Deed anticipates that the Trust's legal life-time will be ten years.
+The Trust Deed anticipates that the Trust's legal life-time would be at least ten years.
 The Trust has allocated available funds to portfolios and is no longer receiving requests for funding.